 Other medications that might offer relief for some women include:

 - Gabapentin (Neurontin, Gralise, others).
 Gabapentin is an anti-seizure medication that's moderately effective in reducing hot flashes.
-Side effects can include drowsiness, dizziness and headaches.
+Side effects can include drowsiness, dizziness, water retention in the limbs (edema) and fatigue.

 - Clonidine (Catapres, Kapvay, others).
 Clonidine, a pill or patch typically used to treat high blood pressure, might provide some relief from hot flashes.
 Side effects include dizziness, drowsiness, dry mouth and constipation.